pantheon-systems/documentation/source/_docs/pantheon-enterprise-gateway.md

 ![pantheon enterprise gateway](/source/docs/assets/images/PEG_diagram.png)

 ## Configure
-[Contact support](/docs/getting-support) and follow the one-time setup, then provide the following for each of your remote services:
+[Contact support](/docs/getting-support) and provide the following for each of your remote services:

 * IP address
 * Port number